xwp/stream/readme.txt

  * WP-CLI command for querying records

-= See room for improvement? =
+= Contribute =

-Great!
 There are several ways you can get involved to help make Stream better:

 1. **Report Bugs:** If you find a bug, error or other problem, please report it!
 You can do this by [creating a new topic](https://wordpress.org/support/plugin/stream) in the plugin forum.
 Once a developer can verify the bug by reproducing it, they will create an official bug report in GitHub where the bug will be worked on.